A unique coupling of the massive spin-2 field to supergravity: The massive spin-2 multiplet and the supercurrent superfield

 The first step is to determine an example of supercurrent superfield for the massive spin-2 supermultiplet, which we now construct explicitly following Eq.~\eqref{eqn:sc_susy}.
 The transformations \eqref{eqn:ms2_susy} possess the following $R$-symmetry:

 with $\alpha$ being the $R$-symmetry $\mathrm{U}(1)$ parameter.
 The simplest axial current associated to this symmetry is obtained from the Noether procedure as

 One can check that this current is conserved on-shell and that it does define a linear multiplet according to Eq.~\eqref{eqn:linear_m_comp}.
 Thus, the axial current $J^\mu_0$ is the natural starting point from which to construct the supercurrent multiplet for the massive spin-2 superfield, which we denote as $\S^\mu_0$.
-Then, acting on $J^\mu_0$ with a supersymmetry transformation \eqref{eqn:ms2_susy} yields, according to (\ref{eqn:sc_susy}), the following current of supersymmetry
+This current is unique as a dimension-three operator, but we will see in Section \ref{sec:ms2_sugra} that one needs to introduce dimension-four improvement terms in order to define a consistent coupling to supergravity.
+Acting on $J^\mu_0$ with a supersymmetry transformation \eqref{eqn:ms2_susy} yields, according to (\ref{eqn:sc_susy}), the following current of supersymmetry

 This supersymmetry current is also conserved on-shell by construction.
-Acting again on $\Xi^\mu_0$ with \eqref{eqn:ms2_susy} provides with both the stress-energy tensor $T^{\mu\nu}_0$ and the two-form $X^{\mu\nu}_0$, according to Eq.~\eqref{eqn:sc_susy}.
+Acting again on $\Xi^\mu_0$ with \eqref{eqn:ms2_susy} provides both the stress-energy tensor $T^{\mu\nu}_0$ and the two-form $X^{\mu\nu}_0$, according to Eq.~\eqref{eqn:sc_susy}.
 The latter is equal to

 while the former takes instead the peculiar form \beq T^{\mu\nu}_0=T^{\mu\nu}_\textup{K}+\partial_\rho B^{\rho\mu\nu}_0+\partial_\rho\partial_\sigma G^{\mu\sigma\nu\rho}_0, \eeq

 which we now analyse in detail.
 The term $T^{\mu\nu}_\textup{K}$ is the standard contribution coming from the kinetic terms of the various fields, namely those characterising the Proca, Rarita--Schwinger and Fierz--Pauli lagrangians: \bea T^{\mu\nu}_\textup{K}&=&\frac{3}{2}T^{\mu\nu}_\textup{P}+T^{\mu\nu}_\textup{RS}+\frac{1}{4}T^{\mu\nu}_\textup{FP}\\ &=&\frac{3}{2}\(F^{\mu\rho}F^\nu{}_\rho-\frac{1}{4}\eta^{\mu\nu}F^2+m^2A^\mu A^\nu-\frac{m^2}{2}\eta^{\mu\nu}A^2\) \nonumber \\ &&+\frac{1}{2}\(\bar{\mpsi}^\sigma\gamma^{(\mu}\partial^{\nu)}\mpsi_\sigma+\bchi^\sigma\gamma^{(\mu}\partial^{\nu)}\chi_\sigma\)-\(\bar{\mpsi}^\sigma\gamma^{(\mu}\partial_\sigma\psi^{\nu)}+\bchi^\sigma\gamma^{(\mu}\partial_\sigma\chi^{\nu)}\) \nonumber\\ &&+\frac{1}{4}\partial^\mu h^{\rho\sigma}\partial^\nu h_{\rho\sigma}+\frac{1}{2}\partial^\rho h^{\mu\sigma}\partial_\rho h^{\nu}{}_{\sigma}-\partial^{(\mu|} h^{\rho\sigma}\partial_\rho h^{|\nu)}{}_{\sigma}+\frac{1}{2}\partial^\rho h^{\mu\sigma}\partial_\sigma h^\nu{}_\rho -\frac{1}{2}h^{\rho\sigma}\partial_\rho\partial_\sigma h^{\mu\nu}\nonumber \\ && +\frac{1}{2}m^2h^{\mu\rho}h^{\nu}{}_{\rho}+\frac{1}{4}\eta^{\mu\nu}\(-\frac{1}{2}\partial^\lambda h^{\rho\sigma}\partial_\lambda h_{\rho\sigma}+\partial^\lambda h^{\rho\sigma}\partial_\rho h_{\lambda\sigma}-\frac{m^2}{2}h^{\rho\sigma}h_{\rho\sigma}\)\; . \nonumber \eea